walmsles/serverless-observability/README.md

     - Scroll down and press **Retrieve Secret Value**
     - Click **Edit**
     - Paste in the API Key
-    - Configuration is now complete.
+    - configuration is now complete.

 ### Subsequent Installs